Rubber Roofing Shingles

-Rubber shingles offer a budget-friendly roofing option that is durable, eco-friendly, and available in a variety of colors and designs.
+Rubber shingle roofs offer a budget-friendly option that is durable, eco-friendly, and available in a variety of colors and designs.
 They are generally resistant to rotting, cracking, mold, discoloration, denting, and moisture absorption–most manufacturers provide at least a thirty-year warranty.
 Made of affordable recycled materials, a rubber roof can also help you save on your energy bill, as rubber is well-known for its insulating capabilities.

-Combine these features with the ease of installation, the variety of available colors and styles, and the low maintenance associated with rubber roofing, and you will find it to be a great option when it is time for you to put a new roof on your home.
+Combine these features with the ease of rubber roof installation, the variety of available colors and styles, and the low maintenance associated with rubber roofing, and you will find it to be a great option when it is time for you to put a new roof on your home.

-Eco-Friendly and Energy Efficient
+Energy Efficient Rubber Roofs

 Rubber roofing shingles consist of up to 95% recycled materials, including recycled rubber and a number of other recycled materials, such as plastic and slate dust.
 Additionally, used shingles can be melted and recycled into a new product.
 Rubber roofing is available in a number of different colors and styles, so you don’t have to feel limited by the dark gray shade that is usually associated with rubber.
 In fact, if you live in a warm climate, investing in white-on-black rubber roofing (as opposed to traditional and less expensive black) can help increase energy efficiency as it is highly resistant to UV rays and absorbs heat.

-You’ll want to inspect your rubber shingles a few times a year, and the easiest way to do that is by keeping it clean.
+You will want to inspect your rubber shingles a few times a year, and the easiest way to do that is by keeping it clean.
 Cleaning your roof 3-4 times a year can also help you maintain your warranty.
 To clean your roof yourself, begin by sweeping or rinsing off as much loose grime as possible.
 Then using a spray mechanism, apply a commercial grade cleanser specific for rubber care.
 Use a sponge mop or a soft bristle brush to activate the cleanser.
 Regularly rinse your mop or brush in a bucket of clean water and use a hose to remove any remaining dirt.

-Black mold spots can develop over time on rubber shingles.
+Black mold spots can develop over time on rubber roof shingles.
 These spots should not be a source of concern as regularly cleaning your roof will remove them.
 For added protection, add a coating of UV protectant.
 Make sure that any coatings applied to your rubber shingles do not contain petroleum distillates.
 Petroleum distillates will cause rubber shingles to blister and can allow water to soak into your roof’s subframe.
 Additionally, new rubber roofs can have a strong odor, which takes time to dissipate.
 A minor nuisance to most, this can be quite problematic for people with respiratory problems.